 - Organisations will need to un-enrol all required devices from existing device management platforms and then reset all devices to factory settings to enable the enrolment of devices into NHSmail Intune.

 - It is the responsibility of the local organisation to remove all data prior to the factory reset and for the subsequent storage of that data.
 Please note that this may include personal data a user may wish to keep.

-- Devices mix for the NHSmail Intune Platform (as of mid-September 2021) is confirmed as iOS/iPadOS, Android, Windows 10 (and later), and HoloLens 2.
+- Devices mix for the NHSmail Intune Platform (as of November 2022) is confirmed as iOS/iPadOS, Android, Windows 10 (and later), and HoloLens 2.
 Both single user devices and shared devices will be supported.

 - It is recommended to enrol devices using a Wi-Fi or Ethernet connection (where applicable).
 This provides a stable connection for the device to enrol, users who are unable to use corporate wi-fi, can use a guest Wi-Fi network or home wi-fi.
 Please Note: Android enrolments will require a Wi-Fi network.